 Reduce Stress Naturally

-Feeling the stress and strain of daily life?
-Reduce stress naturally.
-My best therapy.....walking the beach, smelling the salty sea air and listening to the soothing rolls of the ocean waves!
+My best therapy.....walking the beach, smelling the salty sea air, and listening to the soothing rolls of the ocean waves!

-These are my favorite ways to reduce stress naturally and all these activities have the same thing in common.
+These are some ways to relieve stress and anxiety naturally, and all these activities have the same thing in common.
 They increase your alpha brain waves.
 But exactly what do alpha waves do?

 The brain produces electrical impulses all the time by our thoughts and emotions.
 These electrical impulses, measured as brain waves on an electroencephalogram (EEG), are produced by the millions of neurons in constant communication with each other.

-Here is a very brief overview of brain waves in order to put the benefit of alpha waves in perspective.
-Every state of consciousness is a combination of one of the four main types of brain waves: beta, alpha, theta and delta.
+Here is a brief overview of brain waves to put the benefit of alpha waves in perspective.
+Every state of consciousness combines one of the four main types of brain waves: beta, alpha, theta, and delta.

 The currents of electricity or brain waves are measured in amplitude and frequency.
 They are measured in hertz (Hz), the unit measure of frequency in cycles per second.